aaaronlopez/Social-Analytics/README.md

 ## How it Works
 * Uses [Django](https://www.djangoproject.com/) to run on the web.
 * Connects to the [Twitter](https://twitter.com/) API using the power of [Tweepy](https://github.com/tweepy/tweepy)!
+* Uses [TextBlob](http://textblob.readthedocs.org/en/dev/) to measure the sentiment of the tweets.
 * Sends the data from [Tweepy](https://github.com/tweepy/tweepy) to a rich dashboard that utilizes awesome [Bootstrap](http://getbootstrap.com/), [Google Charts](https://developers.google.com/chart/), and more!

 ## To-Do